GalwayTribe/GalwayTribe.github.io/README.md

 ⚠️ **Note:** Check your Hugo version - **Hugo Extended** is required!

 The underlying theme uses [Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) to compile SCSS and minify assets which means if you not using the Hugo extended version this theme will not work.
 To check your version of Hugo, run  `hugo version`.
-Make sure you see 'extended' after the version number, for example 'hugo v0.106.0-e08ce30fe4779e7d8a8395d7021314b915648cb4+extended windows/amd64 BuildDate=2022-11-17T18:33:40Z VendorInfo=gohugoio' You do not need to use version v0.106.0 specifically, it just needs to have the 'extended' part.
+Make sure you see `extended` after the version number, for example `hugo v0.106.0-e08ce30fe4779e7d8a8395d7021314b915648cb4+extended windows/amd64 BuildDate=2022-11-17T18:33:40Z VendorInfo=gohugoio` You do not need to use version v0.106.0 specifically, it just needs to have the `extended` part.

 **2. Read the Hugo documentation**